DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 The following is only applicable to
 - **Generate customer payment**
     - One journal for all matched bank statement lines.
+No setup required, this is automatic for this action.

 > **Important notes**: